platform9/appctl/README.md

   # Assumes the container has a server that will listen on port 8080
   appctl deploy -n <appname> -i gcr.io/knative-samples/helloworld-go

+  # Deploy an app using app-name and container image (private registry path)
+  # Assumes the container has a server that will listen on port 8080
+  appctl deploy -n <appname> -i <private registry image path> -u <container registry username> -P <container registry password>

   # Deploy an app using app-name and container image, and pass environment variables.
   # Assumes the container has a server that will listen on port 8080
   appctl deploy -n <appname> -i <image> -e key1=value1 -e key2=value2